oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Client Impersonating Resource Owner {#client_impersonating}

-Resource servers may make access control decisions based on the identity of the resource owner as communicated in the `sub` Claim returned by the authorization server in a token introspection response [@!RFC7662] or other mechanisms.
-If a client is able to choose its own `client_id` during registration with the authorization server, then there is a risk that it can register with the same `sub` value as a privileged user.
-A subsequent access token obtained under the client credentials grant may be mistaken for an access token authorized by the privileged user if the resource server does not perform additional checks.
+Resource servers may make access control decisions based on the identity of a resource owner, for which an access token was issued, or based on the identity of a client in the client credentials grant.
+If both options are possible, depending on the details of the implementation, a client's identity may be mistaken for the identity of a resource owner.
+For example, if a client is able to choose its own `client_id` during registration with the authorization server, a malicious client may set it to a value identifying an end-user (e.g., a `sub` value if OpenID Connect is used).
+If the resource server cannot properly distinguish between access tokens issued to clients and access tokens issued to end-users, the client may then be able to access resource of the end-user.

 ### Countermeasures {#client_impersonating_countermeasures}

-Authorization servers SHOULD NOT allow clients to influence their `client_id` or `sub` value or any other Claim if that can cause confusion with a genuine resource owner.
+Authorization servers SHOULD NOT allow clients to influence their `client_id` or any other Claim if that can cause confusion with a genuine resource owner.
 Where this cannot be avoided, authorization servers MUST provide other means for the resource server to distinguish between access tokens authorized by a resource owner from access tokens authorized by the client itself.

 ## Clickjacking {#clickjacking}